How to Reply to Positive Reviews: 65 Examples + Copy-Paste Templates for 2026

 Case 3: Wait, this review is three words.
 How do I stretch that into a thoughtful reply?

 For me, responding to positive reviews has always been trickier than replying to the negatives.
 Luckily, I've had a lot of positive feedback over the years.
-But with every review, I feel I need to come up with something fresh and unique.
+But with every review, I feel I need to come up with something fresh and unique for the review reply.
 It’s like you want to give the customer the same amount of love they gave you without sounding like you’ve copied and pasted from a script.

 Let’s talk about in-depth positive feedback.
 Say someone drops a gem like this: